 “Bishop’s name was Augustine…and I will do that, if you will go ahead and study as if the exams will be on Thursday.”
 Rosemary smiled and raised her eyebrows indicating a question, awaiting a response.

-Andre had returned home late Monday evening after most everyone had retired for the evening, except Rosemary.
-She continued praying in the library about the interview with Giamo.
-She had begun while it was still daylight, but now it was dark and since not reading, no need to light a candle.
-Anyway her eyes had adjusted to the dark and candlelight overflowed from the front room where Viviana was weaving and waiting for Andre to arrive home.
+Late Monday evening, Andre returned home finding Viviana weaving and waiting for him.
+He sat down on the couch next to her to discuss the events of the day.
+Unknown to them, Rosemary was still in the library room next to them with the door open.
+She had begun praying about the interview with Giamo in the library while it was daylight, but now it was dark and since she was not reading, no need to light a candle.
+Anyway her eyes had adjusted to the dark and candlelight overflowed from the front room where Viviana was weaving.

-Rosemary’s mind raced with many thoughts.
-Questions.
-Things were not as they had seemed.
+Rosemary’s mind raced with many thoughts and questions.
+Things were not as they seemed.
 Heartsick, she listened further.
 It seemed as though Viviana was concerned that Rosemary may not agree to give up her rights to the estate.
 Give up her rights?
-Andre disagreed with Viviana and demanded that she not try to intervene, but let him handle it.
+Andre disagreed with Viviana and demanded that she not try to intervene.
+“Let me handle it,” he said.
 Then it was quiet.
-Suddenly, the candlelight disappeared followed by footsteps walking across the cold stone floor.
+Suddenly, the candlelight disappeared followed by the sound of footsteps walking across the cold stone floor.

-Rosemary sat alone in the dark for at least another hour.
-Not sure what to think.
+Rosemary sat alone in the dark for at least another hour not sure what to think.
 Wanting to think the best, but feeling disillusioned.
-This too she would commit to God.
-Asking what to think?
-What to do about this newfound discovery?
+This too she would commit to God–asking for wisdom–and what to do about this newfound discovery?

 Of course, it was Viviana.
 Andre had already gone outside to advise some masons who had come to do repair work to the stonework on the house.

-Greetings were cordial but still Rosemary felt uncomfortable.
-Rosemary helped herself to some bread, spreading a little butter and honey on it.
+Greetings were cordial even though Rosemary felt uncomfortable.
+She helped herself to some bread, spreading a little butter and honey on it.
 Then she nibbled on a boiled egg and a small piece of dried, salted meat.
 Viviana asked her if she would like Hilda to make some hot porridge.
 “Still a bit like winter this morning.
 Hot porridge always warms me up,” she said.

 “Thank you, but I think this will fill me up.”